The SunGanges Screening Kit for Education has the following items.

-- Bonus features & Extended interviews of researchers covering the subjects: water, hydro power dams, coal and solar
+- DVD-2: Bonus features, extended interviews of researchers covering the subjects: water, hydro power dams, coal thermal power and renewable energy

-- Appropriate educational license to screen the film
+- Appropriate educational licenses to screen the film including Public Screening License in all the packages.

-There are various License options based on the nature and duration of usage and the prices below are based on the license you choose.
+The various license options are based on the nature and duration of usage and the prices below are based on the license you choose.

 - Invitation to screening (customizable art .psd file)